onetwotrip/shorewall/README.md

  - `shorewall/public_zones` - specify that the public ip address will be retrieved for a zone (array).
 By default the zone **net** is only included.
  - `shorewall/rules`, `shorewall/policy`, `shorewall/hosts`, `shorewall/interfaces` configure the relevant shorewall files.

-**Important:** In previuos version of cookbook there were many override attributes.
-The new version of cookbook is suppused to run on chef11 which doesn't have weird attribute behaviour.
+**Important:** In previous version of cookbook there were many override attributes.
+The new version of cookbook is supposed to run on chef11 which doesn't have weird attribute behavior.
 So all of the attributes are set back to default level of precedence.
-Be aware if you override some attribute now it will loose it's default values.
+Be aware if you override some attribute now it will loose its default value.

 For more details, see the `attributes/default.rb` file.